Return Home Return Home

 A grading used to indicate the least serious charges.

-A hearing conducted via the telephone when a juvenile is in placement.
+A hearing conducted via the telephone.

 Each juvenile is also given conditions that are specific to their particular needs or situations.
 These include, but are not limited to: curfew, no contact with victims or co-conspirators, Community Alternative Work Service, restitution, fines, court costs, counseling, testing/evaluations, and license suspensions.